LLM Reference

 GPT-5.1 Codex Max vs Kimi K2.6

 GPT-5.1 Codex Max (2025) and Kimi K2.6 (2026) are agentic coding models from OpenAI and Moonshot AI.
-GPT-5.1 Codex Max ships a not-yet-sourced context window, while Kimi K2.6 ships a 262K-token context window.
-On pricing, Kimi K2.6 costs $0.75/1M input tokens versus $1.25/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
+GPT-5.1 Codex Max ships a not-yet-sourced context window, while Kimi K2.6 ships a 262k-token context window.
+On pricing, Kimi K2.6 costs $0.73/1M input tokens versus $1.25/1M for the alternative.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Decision scorecard